turingschool/portfolios/students/1806-back/patrick-shobe/20181919-patrick-shobe-m2.md

 due to now understanding the underlying pieces.
 After this mod I can look back and understand exactly why I was having the issues I was having.

+### What did you struggle most with this module?
+What did you learn from that struggle?

+I struggled with active record, already knowing SQL made it feel convoleted.

 ## Rubric Scores

 * **A: End-of-Module Assessment**: 4